PacificBiosciences/pb-metagenomics-tools/docs/Tutorial-Genome-Binning-Pipeline.md

 Upon the first execution, conda will download packages and create the correct environment.
 After, the jobs should begin scheduling and running.
 You can see the progress on screen in the interactive session, and also be able to monitor snakemake jobs running on the cluster.

+## Cloud Configuration

+For information on how to run snakemake with AWS (Amazon Web Services), Google Cloud Life Sciences, or generic cloud computing, please see the snakemake documentation [here](https://snakemake.readthedocs.io/en/stable/executing/cloud.html).

 [Back to top](#TOP)